Trusted By:

 How do you break down a contract into something you can report on?

-• What are financiers really interested in?
+• What are financiers truly interested in?

 • Where do you start when approaching reviewing a contract/document?